GM Investors Have Opportunity to Lead General Motors Company Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-2, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against General Motors Company ("GM" or the "Company") (NYSE: GM).
+LOS ANGELES, Jan.
+4, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against General Motors Company ("GM" or the "Company") (NYSE: GM).

 Class Period: February 2, 2022 – October 26, 2023